intmus/inttheory22-23/_20-extended-and-mediant-harmonies/b1-ex-mediantharmonyandSVI.md

 In this progression, Roman numerals cease to have a meaningful role because the chords do not follow standard function, nor are we able to identify a sequence with a stable repetitive pattern as we did in our unit on sequences.
 What good is using Roman numerals if a iii chord can function directly before the tonic chord?
 You *could* label this passage as beginning in C major and moving through I-bVI-iv, and you would then need to pivot on the F major chord to become the V chord in B-flat major.
 You could even analyze the D minor chord as just the arrival of the B-flat major triad with a retardation on the A.

 But none of this truly explains why this works.
 This passage uses small, smooth alterations in voice-leading to create a sense of motion.
 To be clear, it is always preferable to analyze a passage using standard diatonic function (i.e. primary, secondary, and tertiary function) or a sequence if either is possible; there is no need to overcomplicate your analyses.
+But in passages like the one above--those that function due to an interesting but irregular pattern of voice-leading--you should include an SVI number in place of your standard functional analysis (i.e. T,D, or P).

+## Labeling SVI

-But in passages like the one above--those that rely more on an interesting but irregular pattern of voice-leading--you should include an SVI number between each pair of chords within a box to show that you understand how this works.
-I still recommend that you write the correct Roman numerals under each chord in order to show the pitches of the written chord, but they will be placeholders in this situation:
+To label chords that function through their voice-leading, you should place an SVI number inside of box below your Roman numerals and between the pair of chords.
+This replaces your standard functional analysis.
+You should still write the correct Roman numerals under each chord in order to show the pitches of the written chord, but SVI explains why the non-standard function works in the same way that labeling passing or cadential chords shows tertiary functions.

 Key | Chord 1 | Chord 2 | Chord 3 | Chord 4 | Chord 5 | Chord 6
  --- | --- | --- | --- | --- | --- | ---